BodgeMaster/new_dawn_mirror/ma Escape From Dome City.md

 "What do we do now?"
 "Well I’m sure as fuck not staying around to see what they’re doing down there." jack says while accelerating again.
 "I hope you’re okay with coming with me."

 They pass a couple more stations before the train runs over a switch and gets suddenly jolted to the side.
 The train rocks side to side for a moment.
 They are now heading straight for the outer wall of the dome.
-The airlock is in view, rapidly coming closer.
+The airlock, now in view, is rapidly coming closer.
 The inner ‘B33FY-AF’ door is wide open.
 Technicians and police are standing around it in small groups, trying to figure out why it had opened.
 The ramps connecting the street below to the airlock are full of parked transporters and police cars.
 Some are even on the tracks but the one Annie and Jack are approaching on is mostly clear.

 "Hold onto something!"
 Jack slams on the brakes.
 The train loses power and rumbles over a bunch of switches.
 The headlights flicker and turn off.
 A police car that was parked too close to the track gets flung aside.
 A bunch of technicians jump out of the way as the train passes them and rolls into the airlock where it comes to a screeching halt.
 Jack presses some buttons on the control panel.